cdelker/schemdraw/docs/usage/start.rst

 Backends
 --------

 By default, all schematics are drawn on a Matplotlib axis.
-Starting in version 0.9, schematics can also be drawn on a new experimental
-SVG image backend.
+Schematics can also be drawn on directly to an SVG image backend.
 Similar to Matplotlib's backend behavior, the SVG backend can be used for all drawings by calling:

 .. code-block:: python